cwardcode/WATR_MudMeter/README.md

 # CampbellDataCollection
 ##Description
-- A system allowing data collection from a Campbell scientific datalogger.
+- A system allowing data collection from a Campbell scientific datalogger using a BeagleBone Black and Python.

 ##Requirements:
 - BeagleBone Black running Debian Jessie
-- Internet Connection (I'm using a GSM Modem.
+- Internet Connection (I'm using a GSM Modem)
-- UART4 serial cape
+- UART4 RS232 cape

 ##To use:
 1. Clone repo